-Germany is a beautiful, varied country with an impressive culture and endless travel opportunities, but unfortunately, you rarely see it on top of travelers’ lists.
-Why and how is this happening I have no idea, but I do know that its deep forests, fairy-tale castles, and picture-perfect towns are something that you shouldn’t miss.
+Germany is a beautiful, varied country with an impressive culture and endless travel opportunities, but, unfortunately, you rarely see it on top of travelers’ lists.
+Why and how this is happening I have no idea, but I do know that its deep forests, fairy-tale castles, and picture-perfect towns are something that you shouldn’t miss.
 Add to all these some excellent beer, the most beautiful Christmas Markets, and an abundance of activities, and you’ll soon wonder why in the world you haven’t visited Germany earlier.

 The following destinations, with their splendid architecture and unquestionable charm, are hands down the most beautiful places to visit in Germany.